Supreme Court: State pesticide warnings pre-empted by federal law - Capital Press

 The Supreme Court ruled that federal law pre-empts state pesticide warning requirements, meaning businesses cannot be forced to add state-specific warnings beyond EPA-approved labels.

 Aforeworn detected this change in the Pesticide & Pest-Control Applicators space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated High urgency.
-All pesticide applicators (structural, lawn/ornamental, agricultural, fumigation) should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Immediately; consult legal counsel for pending state actions..
+All pesticide applicators and pest-control firms should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: Immediately; consult legal counsel for specific state impacts..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Pesticide & Pest-Control Applicators continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed

-State-level pesticide warning requirements are now pre-empted by federal law; businesses must rely solely on EPA-approved labels.
+State-level pesticide warning requirements are now pre-empted by federal FIFRA law; businesses may need to adjust compliance programs.

 Who it affects